 Home

-A supplemental food program to help pregnant women, women who are breast feeding, babies, and children up to age 5.
+Supplemental food program available for financially and nutritionally eligible pregnant women, breast-feeding women and children up to age five.

 Supplemental food program for children from birth to age 5, pregnant and breast-feeding women.
 Services provided include nutritional counseling/instruction and supportive services for breast-feeding mothers.